-- Domestic Tax Revenue Division;
+- Domestic Tax Revenue Division

-- Customs Division; and
+- Customs Division

-- Support Services Division.
+- · Support Services Division.

 Income Tax in Ghana is payable on income accruing in or deriving from Ghana.
 For non-residents, tax is levied on income which has a source in Ghana.
 For non-residents with permanent establishments, tax is levied on income that is connected with the permanent establishment.
+Non-residents who have been in Ghana for at least 183 days in a year are deemed to be resident persons and are assessable to tax in the same manner as resident individuals.
+The applicable rate is from 5% to 25%.

 Companies registered to operate as free-zone developers/ enterprises do not pay corporate tax for the first ten (10) years of operation.
-After the 10-year corporate tax holiday has expired, the corporate tax rate will not exceed 8% for income earned from export to foreign markets and 25% for income earned from the domestic market.
+After the 10-year corporate tax holiday has expired, the corporate tax rate will be 15%.